mike14747/nodejs-mysql/README.md

 * This project is an Amazon-like command line storefront... called Bamazon.

-* Running 'node bamazonCustomer' from the terminal, you can check a list of available products, then sudo-shop, select and checkout
+* Running 'node bamazonCustomer' from the terminal, you can check a list of available products, then sudo-shop and sudo-checkout

-* Running 'node bamazonManager' from the terminal, you can
+* Running 'node bamazonManager' from the terminal, you can check low inventory, add inventory and add new products and/or departments

 * Running 'node bamazonSupervisor' from the terminal, you can

-### Why the project is useful
+### Why the project is useful:

+* This project was useful in learning advanced 'inquirer' usage... including using:
+  * 'Validate' (to validate user input)
+  * 'When' (to allow prompts to be included oe excluded based upon user input)

+* It was also useful in learning the MySQL npm driver syntax and MySQL in general,

-### How users can get started with the project
+### How users can get started with the project:

 To use this project, you'll need to do the following: